BeardedTinker/SolarWS/README.md

 Wind speed sensor is also using pulse meter.
 Downside of course is taht as it is looking at 5 second interval (currently), if wind is very slow, you could miss data here.
 This code will also be tweaked if/when I get handheld anemometer to compare values with ones from the sensor.

+# Adding to Home Assistant

+Device should automatically be detected in Home Assistant.
+But in order to make OTA easier, you still need to create one Helper or Input Boolean inside home assistant.

+`input_boolean.solarws_prevent_deep_sleep`

+This will enable you to toogle Deep Sleep of when needed to push OTA.

 # Future